SOBotics/SOBotics.github.io/contribute/index.md

 These are some examples, but you're stepping in to an area where not only your programming skills are needed but also your ideas and passion are welcomed.

 What follows is a list of our projects, and some particular areas they need help with.
+If you need additional information don't hesitate to join us in [SOBotics chat room](https://chat.stackoverflow.com/rooms/111347/sobotics), members from all over the world are activate almost 24/7.

 ## [Guttenberg](https://github.com/SOBotics/Guttenberg) - Java